-Oil And Gas Remain Low [Note: at time of publication, oil prices were not available for the week]: Oil prices, as benchmarked at West Texas Intermediate, as well as gasoline prices, both continued their rebound of June and July through August and are mostly holding steady.
-For the week of August 31, oil was up to nearly \$43 and for the first week of September, gas was \$2.21.
-Compared to the start of the year, crude oil is down 30%, while gas prices are down 14% xxviii
+Oil And Gas Remain Low: Oil prices, as benchmarked at West Texas Intermediate, as well as gasoline prices, both continued their rebound of June and July through August and are mostly holding steady, though the beginning of September did bring a slight dip.
+For the week of September 14th, oil was back down to \$38 - the lowest mark since mid-June.
+Gas fell back to \$2.18.
+Compared to the start of the year, crude oil is down 39%, while gas prices are down 15%.\\xxxii